I have a confession.

 Let me clarify.
 I don't mean to throw one side under the bus as being "all talk".
 I see click-baiters that ruin the "talk" and hustlers that ruin the "do".
 I also see people that are masters at either craft.
-Good, well-meaning people whose work I really enjoy.
-And I'm not talking about the "white vs. black" comparison that many of us have read a million times.
+Smart, honest people whose work I really enjoy.
+And I'm not talking about "white vs. black" tactics.

 It's just always appeared.. separate.
 And apparently to others as well, because I took a poll: